Diamond State Base Ball Club: Appearances in postseason events

 In 2011, the Diamond State Base Ball Club hosted the Championship Tournament of the Mid-Atlantic Vintage Base Ball League on the Parade Grounds at Fort DuPont State Park.
 The Diamond States defeated the Cecil Base Ball Club of Chesapeake City, Maryland by a score of 10-4, advancing to the semi-finals, where they were defeated by a score of 6-5 in 11 innings by the Brooklyn Atlantics.
 The team then lost the consolation game to the Fair Play Base Ball Club of Talbot County, Maryland by a score of 14-7.

 In 2013, the Diamond State Base Ball Club traveled to Harrington, Delaware to participate again in the Championship Tournament of the Mid-Atlantic Vintage Base Ball League.
 They began by defeating the Eclipse Base Ball Club of Elkton, Maryland by a score of 9-3.
 They again met the Brooklyn Atlantics in the semi-final round, this time defeating the Atlantics, 13-3.
 In the championship game, the Excelsior Base Ball Club of Milford, Delaware defeated the Diamond States by a score of 4-3.

-Mission statement

-The Diamond State Base Ball Club is a non-profit amateur organization created for the purposes of providing physical fitness to its members, educating the public on the history of baseball and local history, and serving as a point of public pride.